Behavioral Risk Factor Surveillance System (BRFSS)

 BRFSS data is collected by calendar year.
 Since 2000, the Florida Department of Health has contracted out the BRFSS data collection to a survey company.
 Data are collected through monthly telephone interviews, and the Department of Health regularly monitors interviews to maintain and ensure data quality.
 At the completion of the interviewing cycle each month, the survey company sends the data to CDC.
 At the end of the year, the CDC aggregates monthly data for the entire year.
 The Department of Health usually receives the annual dataset from the CDC in late spring following the survey administration year.

 There is no charge to use BRFSS data.
-The data request form is available in this site.
+In order to recieve BRFSS data please fill out this form and send it to email@example.com.
 We can also provide technical assistance for those interested in conducting their own data analysis with SAS or SUDAAN.
 Prevalence data for the major questions is available at CDC BRFSS website at http://www.cdc.gov/brfss/.
 At this website, you can view the estimated prevalences with 95% confidence intervals by demographic break down such as age gender race/ethnicity and socioeconomic status.